What is an Informational Interview?

 How Do You Contact Someone for An Informational Interview?

-- If you do not know the person, it is more considerate to contact the person in writing (email or letter), so you avoid the possibility of contacting them at an awkward time.
-(See sample letters.)
+- If you do not know the person, it is more considerate to make the initial contact via email to avoid the possibility of contacting them at an awkward time.

 - Explain who you are, why you are contacting this person, and how you found their name.